pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 #### Publishing messages for receipt on FCM and APNS associated devices, sample payload

 ```
 1

 ```

-See Mobile Push for details.
+For details, see Mobile Push.

 ## Fire

-Sends a message to Functions event handlers and Illuminate on the target channel.
+Sends a message to Functions event handlers and Illuminate for the target channel.
 Not replicated to subscribers and not stored in history.

 ### Method(s)

+To Fire a message use:

 ```
 `1pubnub.Fire()